alexscg/stack-edit-test/test-root.md

 #### Importing components

-You've successfully installed the MDS React library.
-You may now import MDS components in your React code.
+Now that MDS React library is a dependency you can import MDS components in your React code.

 ```jsx
 import { Button } from '@mds/mds-reactjs-library';